 Due to the particularities of ASD, children with this condition require specialized care and monitoring by a qualified multidisciplinary team composed of neurologists, psychiatrists, psychologists, educational psychologists, speech therapists, physical therapists, and dentists, aiming to promote health and well-being (Zerman et al., 2022; Amador, Madera & Leal-Acosta, 2021).
 Dentists, in particular, must be prepared to overcome the barriers imposed by ASD by adopting a safe, humane, and welcoming approach to ensure positive outcomes for both the patient and their caregivers (Ribeiro, 2021; Zerman et al., 2022; Vieira et al., 2024).

 Although specific oral health problems related to ASD are not yet extensively described in the literature, studies indicate that children with autism are at a greater risk of developing dental caries and periodontal diseases.
 This increased risk is partly due to difficulties in performing oral hygiene, impaired motor coordination, tactile hypersensitivity, selective eating habits, and continuous use of medications that reduce salivary flow.
-Consequently, children with ASD tend to exhibit a higher prevalence of periodontal disease and xerostomia, which are factors that elevate the risk of oral health complications (Coibras, Soares & Varejão, 2020; Freire, Leal & Cursino, 2022).
+Consequently, children with ASD tend to exhibit a higher prevalence of dental caries, periodontal disease, and xerostomia, which are factors that elevate the risk of oral health complications (Coibras, Soares & Varejão, 2020; Freire, Leal & Cursino, 2022).

 Communication limitations, exposure to unfamiliar environments, anxiety, and aggressive behaviors may hinder or even prevent dental procedures.
 Additionally, poor manual dexterity and lack of eye contact further complicate these challenges (Stein, Polido & Cermak, 2021; Santana et al., 2020; Vieira et al., 2024).